Articles

 Let's examine Apple as an example of a very efficient business.
 Apple consistently demonstrates high ROE and ROIC, reflecting its ability to generate substantial returns from its invested capital.

-A Practical Guide to Analyzing Any Stock (With Examples) Image 18
+A Practical Guide to Analyze Any Stock (With Examples) Image 18

 Apple's unusually low equity

-A Practical Guide to Analyzing Any Stock (With Examples) Image 19
+A Practical Guide to Analyze Any Stock (With Examples) Image 19

 Apple's returns compared to the S&P500 average